justinpinkney/justinpinkney.com/content/blog/image-variation-experiments/index.md

 ![](output_16_2.jpg)

 We can also use text embeddings to mix with our image embedding, we can mix with the word "flowers" to add flowers.
+(The variations model actually works fine with text embeddings btw).
 At the far right it's only using the text "flowers" (we re-invented a text to image model!).
 0%, 25%, 50%, 75%, and 100% "flowers":

 ![](output_18_2.jpg)